jackyzha0/jackyzha0.github.io/content/thoughts/Archipelago.md

 - Creolization is the means by which several distinct cultures or their elements, come into contact in a particular place in the world ([contact languages](thoughts/contact%20language.md) enable this)
 - Distinction between multiethnic (where many cultures exist but are distinct) and creole (where many cultures mix and form new ones)

 [Digital gardening](posts/digital-gardening.md) and [networked thought](posts/networked-thought.md) as tending to free isles?
-The reader is free.
+The reader is a free [[thoughts/agency|agent]].
 This freedom produces chance, it produces the unexpected.

 ## On [utopias](thoughts/utopia.md)
 > Utopia is what is missing to us in the world -- and thus it is never complete